simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

 your later version of Visual Studio will automatically convert the Visual Studio 2008 project files.
 You should ignore any warnings produced by the conversion process.

+If you have a version of Visual Studio installed and want to build all the simulators from a command prompt, the file build_vstudio.bat in the root of the simh source tree will do that without any furthur interaction.